tgozo19/laravel-codegen/README.md

 ### Notes

 1. At least 1 field should be specified.
-1. You can add the options `-m` and `-c` to the command so that a Model and a Controller can be created respectively.
+1. You can add the options `-m`, `-c`, `-s` to the command so that a Model, a Controller and a Seeder can be created respectively.
-1. To create a Migration, Model and Controller.
-Execute the command ```php artisan codegen:migration -mc```
+1. To create a Migration, Model, Controller and Seeder.
+Execute the command ```php artisan codegen:migration -mcs```
+1. The option `--all` can be used so that when the Migration is created, a Model, a Controller, a Database Seeder and Routes & Views to be used withing the controller are created
 1. When a Controller is created, necessary Routes are added to the `routes/web.php` file and the necessary views are added to the `resources/views` directory.
 1. For each Route, a PestPhp Test will be created to make sure it can be accessed.
 1. The migration names should follow certain patterns.